Woutitit/woutitit.github.io/articles/how-to-mix-and-master-your-song.md

 ## Use Ozone 9
 Ozone 9 is an all-in-one mastering chain (even though it takes up only one slot in FL studio, handy), as is Maximus to a lesser extend (it also has stereo stuff and saturation).
 It has an assistant and all the plugins you can place in there to master.

+## To master for loudness or not
+Tl;DR: Nope.

+The loudness wars have been raging for a few years now.
+What it means is that people simply compress and push the gain the as much as they can so they can get the absolute most out of the loudness of the song before it starts to distort.
+Basically, you want to put a limiter at 0db and be able to push the gain up as much as you can and the one that can do it the most (without distorting) wins the loudness wars.

+The reason people did this is because loud sounds better in human ears especially if you hear a quiet song and then afterwards a loud song.

+These days, though, we have loudness normalization on streaming services that basically have very intelligent ways to look at the actual loudness of a song.
+One of those ways is LUFS.
+Basically, if you have a song with a lot of transients and then the same song super compressed just for loudness sake, both will kind of be normalized to sound the same volume on the the LUFS doesn't look at peaks but more like a very intelligent average loudness, which for both songs are pretty much the same (like it's the sausage in the middle of transients on a visual audio file).
+However, the one song still has all its punch and transients while the other has that all compressed out of the song.

 ## To leave headroom or not
 - https://medium.com/@adrian.price/common-music-production-myths-bb7c4880aaa0
 - https://theproaudiofiles.com/6-db-headroom-mastering-myth-explained/